alphagov/govuk_template/README.md

 ## Packaging

-At present this generates 3 output formats, a gem containing a Rails engine, a tarball containing Play Framework templates and a tarball.
+At present this generates 4 output formats:

+1. a gem containing a Rails engine
+2. a tarball containing Play Framework templates
+3. a folder containing mustache templates
+4. a tarball.

 ### Gem version